-As of December 31, 2022, our executive officers and directors as a group beneficially own approximately 15.5% of the common stock outstanding.
-Additionally, certain of our executive officers and directors own interests in Amprius Holdings, which owns approximately 77.4% of our common stock outstanding, and certain of our directors are members of Amprius Holdings' board of directors.
+As of December 31, 2023, our executive officers and directors as a group beneficially own approximately 13.0% of the common stock outstanding.
+Additionally, certain of our executive officers and directors own interests in Amprius Holdings, which owns approximately 73.4% of our common stock outstanding as of December 31, 2023, and certain of our directors are members of Amprius Holdings' board of directors.
 As a result, these stockholders are able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors, any amendment of the Certificate of Incorporation and approval of significant corporate transactions.
 This control could have the effect of delaying or preventing a change of control or changes in our management and will make the approval of certain transactions difficult or impossible without the support of these stockholders and of their votes.